Chicago Truck Accident Lawyers

 - The name and contact information for all witnesses

 Once emergency personnel arrive, cooperate fully.
 Allow EMTs to thoroughly examine you for injures and give a full report to the police.
 At no time during these interactions should you admit fault.

-Also be sure to contact your insurance carrier while still at the scene.
-They may wish to send an adjustor to photograph the accident.
+Also, be sure to contact your insurance carrier while still at the scene.
+They may wish to send an adjuster to photograph the accident.
 Do not admit fault to your insurance company.

 Following a Truck Accident

 As soon as possible following a truck accident, seek medical help even if you do not appear to be injured.
 Many serious injuries can result from truck accidents and not all of them will be immediately apparent.
 You need a thorough examination from your doctor to rule out problems such as brain injuries that may take months to show symptoms.